×

 Prevention and Response to Radon Exposures in WEC Resolution

-1 in 6 homes exceed safe levels.
+1 in 6 homes exceed safe levels in Ontario and Quebec.
 New Ontario Building Code now mandates radon rough-ins for all new construction.
+Board of Health recommends expanded testing access.

 Read resolution →